eellpp/pubScratchpad/Tech/programming/java/javaInterviewQuestion.md

 ### What is LRU cache
 A Least Recently Used (LRU) Cache organizes items in order of use, allowing you to quickly identify which item hasn't been used for the longest amount of time.

-he Least Recently Used (LRU) cache is a cache eviction algorithm that organizes elements in order of use.
+The Least Recently Used (LRU) cache is a cache eviction algorithm that organizes elements in order of use.
 In LRU, as the name suggests, the element that hasn't been used for the longest time will be evicted from the cache.

 ### What is difference between get and post rest API
 GET and POST are two of the most commonly used HTTP methods in RESTful APIs.